Stock market today: Asian shares buoyed by Wall Street's winning week as inflation eases

 In a report, Wang said the market may be underestimating the risk that inflation stays stuck at 3% to 4% in the next six to 12 months and that “the path forward for both inflation and the Fed policy is not a no-brainer at all.
 We get the sneaking suspicion that the current soft landing narrative will be seriously challenged before the first leaf falls from the tree.”

-Brent crude, the international standard, rose 1 cent to $81.39 a barrel.
+Brent crude, the international standard, rose 12 cents to $81.48 a barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.